-- One year of visual and performing chosen from dance, music, theater or the visual arts. - One year of a college-preparatory elective beyond those used to satisfy the requirements above, or courses that have been approved solely in the elective area.
+- One year of visual and performing arts chosen from dance, music, theater or the visual arts. - One year of a college-preparatory elective beyond those used to satisfy the requirements above, or courses that have been approved solely in the elective area.

 It should be noted the Legislature has considered a burgeoning list of subjects for a new graduation requirement in recent years, including financial literacy, service learning, health, and now, ethnic studies.
 Additionally, the Legislature has authorized AP computer science to count toward local math graduation requirements beyond the state requirements, and expanded the foreign language or visual and performing arts requirement to also be satisfied by a career technical education course.
 Moreover, other bills have attempted to revise the number of courses required for certain existing subjects.
-The committee may wish to consider whether all of these measures - taken together - as well as the differences between the state minimum requirements and the California State University/University of California requirements, indicate a need revisit the state graduation requirements as a whole and perhaps make appropriate changes, including by adding new requirements in existing and new subjects.
+The committee may wish to consider whether all of these measures - taken together - as well as the differences between the state minimum requirements and the CSU/UC requirements, indicate a need to revisit the state graduation requirements as a whole and perhaps make appropriate changes, including by adding new requirements in existing and new subjects.

 - 6) Local ethnic studies graduation requirements.
 Existing law authorizes local school district governing boards to impose additional graduation requirements beyond the state-mandated graduation requirements, and several school districts have recently made completion of a course in ethnic studies a local graduation requirement.
-Among them are Montebello Unified School District, El Rancho Unified School District, Sacramento City Unified School District, and Coachella Valley Unified School District. - 7) What about charter schools?
-According to the California Department of Education, whether students at a California approved charter school are required to complete the 13 minimum courses mandated for graduation "depends on a variety of factors."
-Accordingly, students at charter schools may not be subject to the graduation requirement proposed by the bill.
-The author may wish to consider clarifying the applicability of the bill's provisions to charter school students. - Similar efforts in other states.
+Among them are Montebello Unified School District, El Rancho Unified School District, Sacramento City Unified School District, and Coachella Valley Unified School District. - 7) Do the existing statewide graduation requirements apply to charter schools?
+According to the CDE, whether students at a California approved charter school are required to complete the 13 minimum courses mandated for graduation "depends on a variety of factors."
+This bill eliminates that ambiguity to clarify that charter school students, like all other public school students, are subject to the statewide graduation requirements.
+This is analogous to other statewide requirements that are applicable to charter schools, including that charter school meet all statewide academic content standards and conduct statewide assessments.
+However, staff recommends a technical amendment to clarify that charter schools may also require additional local graduation requirements, just as school districts are authorized to do. - 8) Similar efforts in other states.
 California would not be the first state to consider increasing ethnic studies instruction.
-Beginning this fall, as a result of Senate Enrolled Act 337, all high schools in Indiana will be required to offer an ethnic and racial studies elective course at least every school.
+Beginning last fall, as a result of Senate Enrolled Act 337, all high schools in Indiana were required to offer an ethnic and racial studies elective course at every school.
 In Oregon, as a result of House Bill 2845, an advisory group is developing ethnic-studies standards into existing statewide social-studies standards where "it fails to recognize the histories, contributions and perspectives of ethnic minorities and social minorities."
-The Oregon Department of Education will adopt the ethnic studies standards by adopted by 2020, and must direct each school district to implement the ethnic studies standards by July 1, 2021.
+The Oregon Department of Education will adopt the ethnic studies standards by 2020, and must direct each school district to implement the ethnic studies standards by July 1, 2021.
 While these efforts are similar, they do not go as far as this bill in requiring ethnic studies as its own graduation requirement.

 9) Ethnic studies course outlined in History-Social Science framework.
-The History-Social Science Framework adopted by the State Board of Education (SBE) in 2016 describes high school elective courses in ethnic studies as follows:
+The History-Social Science Framework adopted by the SBE in 2016 describes high school elective courses in ethnic studies as follows: